 - 2/3 cup heavy whipping cream

-- In a medium bowl, mix together the graham cracker crumbs, sugar, and melted butter.
+- In a large bowl, mix together the graham cracker crumbs, sugar, and butter.
 Press the crumbs into the bottom and sides of the pan.
-Place onto a cookie sheet for easier handling.
-Bake for 10 minutes.
+Place onto a cookie sheet and bake for 10 minutes.
 Cool.
 Turn off the oven.

-- While the crust is cooling, in a medium saucepan, heat the cream over low heat until bubbles form around the edge.
-Remove from the heat and add chocolate; stir until melted.
-Cool 5 minutes.
+- While the crust is cooling, add the chocolate to a heatproof bowl.
+In a large saucepan, heat the cream over medium heat until hot but not boiling.
+Remove from the heat and pour over the chocolate.
+Let sit for 1 minute then stir until completely smooth.

-- When the crust is cool, place sliced strawberries in a single layer on the crust.
-Pour the chocolate mixture on top.
+- Place sliced strawberries in a single layer on top of the cooled crust.
+Pour the chocolate mixture over top, spreading evenly and covering all of the strawberries.

 Source: Pillsbury Farmer’s Market Cookbook, July 2000